 Anxiety robs us of enjoying life.
-It’s the great thief of our time and you should view it as your biggest enemy.
+It’s the great thief of our time and you should view it as your enemy.

 A few months later, I was scheduled to travel.
 Before this flight, flying was exciting and fun.
 However, my excitement had turned into anxiety.
 My mind became consumed with thinking of ways to avoid flying.
 Without knowing it, I was feeding my anxiety.
 I ended up canceling my trip.